thesp0nge/links/README.md

 ## Introduction

-[links](https://github.com/thesp0nge/links) is a tool for checking an URL for availability by trying to access it and grabbing the HTTP return code.
+[links](https://github.com/thesp0nge/links) is a tool for discovering a website available pages without making too much noise.

 The idea came to me during a penetration test since I had a bulk list of URLs to check for availability and I wanted to automate this process.